 You will generally receive your certificates of authenticity and authentication report within two weeks.
 Some complicated cases with difficult to research Albers paintings or drawings take longer.

 Our clients include Albers collectors, investors, tax authorities, insurance adjusters, appraisers, valuers, auctioneers, Federal agencies and many law firms.

-Josef Albers authentication from $175.
-Josef Albers appraisal from $25.
+We Perform Josef Albers art authentication.
+Josef Albers appraisal.
 Josef Albers certificates of authenticity (COA).
-Josef Albers analysis, research, scientific tests, full authentications.
+Josef Albers analysis, research, scientific tests, full art authentications.
 We will help you sell your Josef Albers or we will sell it for you.
-Please contact us for more information.

 Josef Albers was an influential, German-born American painter.
 Albers was born in Bottrop, Germany to a family of artisans.
 From an early age, Albers had an understanding of art and craftsmanship.
 Albers studied for several years in Germany, transferring to various schools from Berlin to Munich.
 By 1920, Albers was accepted into the esteemed Weimar Bauhaus School.
 Within the next five years, Albers became a professor at the Bauhaus’ new location in Dessau.
 Albers taught a variety of courses, including drawing, calligraphy and furniture design.
 Albers turned the Bauhaus away from expressionism and towards constructivism, aiding architecture and industrial design.